ThunderFly-aerospace/docs/avionics/TFSIK02/index.md

 ## Overview

-TFSIK02 is a defense‑oriented variant of the TFSIK telemetry modem, designed for secure and long-range command, control, and telemetry links in environments where interference resistance, controlled frequency allocation, and link confidentiality are primary requirements.
+TFSIK02 is a European-made defense‑oriented variant of the TFSIK telemetry modem, designed for secure and long-range command, control, and telemetry links (UAV C2 link) in environments where interference resistance, controlled frequency allocation, and link confidentiality are primary requirements.

 While TFSIK02 is technically derived from the [TFSIK01](/avionics/TFSIK01) design, it is not intended  for hobby or civil UAV telemetry.
 Instead, it targets: